SandyPantsLai/rails-pg-example-shop/README.md

 - You may want to simulate some traffic so you can see more stuff in New Relic and Librato.
 A quick way is to use Apache Benchmarking (i.e. ab -n 50000 -c 50 https://your-app-name.herokuapp.com/ will send 50000 requests from 50 concurrent users to that URL)
 - If you want to simulate more than 50 concurrent users, you may want to use a load testing tool like loader.io instead.
 See setup instructions [here](https://github.com/SandyPantsLai/rails-pg-example-shop/tree/master/docs/loaderio-setup.md).
 - You could also deploy [this](https://github.com/tsykoduk/Mjolnir) as a separate Heroku app, update `TARGETS` with your app's endpoints and scale up its workers to send traffic.
+- You can access your `pgbouncer` stats by running [Heroku Exec](https://devcenter.heroku.com/articles/exec), followed by this command to access your special [`pgbouncer` "database"](https://www.pgbouncer.org/usage.html#admin-console): `psql -h /tmp -p 6000 -d pgbouncer -U pgbouncer` (the buildpack sets [6000 as the `listen_port`](https://github.com/heroku/heroku-buildpack-pgbouncer/blob/master/bin/gen-pgbouncer-conf.sh#L17)).
+More info about how to read these stats can be found [here](https://heap.io/blog/engineering/decrypting-pgbouncers-diagnostic-information).

 ## Local Development